SCESoc/makers-website/data/projects/template.md

 title: "Project Title"
 # (required) Start date of the project (YYYY-MM-DD), can be an approximate date
 startDate: "2021-07-08"
-# (optional) End date if the project is not ongoing (YYYY-MM-DD), can be an approximate date
-endDate: "2021-07-08"
 # (optional) banner image for the project, url to an image or file name of imahge uploaded to /static/images/projects/
 bannerImage: "https://images.unsplash.com/photo-1525972292986-69295aebf4cc?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1950&q=80"
 # (required) description of the project